-Muscular strength is defined as the ability to exert a force on an external object or against some type of resistance.¬†Strength may be expressed when hitting a baseball during sport or when standing up from a low chair during everyday life.
-Strength is required to press a loaded barbell overhead or strength may be needed to carry groceries from the car into the home.¬†Optimizing strength across the lifespan can have profound effects on athletic performance, quality of life, health, and longevity.
+Muscular strength is the ability to exert a force on an object or against some type of resistance.
+You express strength when hitting a baseball or when standing up from a chair.
+Pressing a barbell overhead and carrying your groceries requires strength.
+Optimizing strength across your lifespan will have profound effects on your athletic performance, quality of life, health, and longevity.

-During sport, athletes exert large forces against gravity (i.e., sprinting or gymnastics), against an opponent (e.g., football) or when manipulating an object (e.g., throwing a baseball).¬†Muscular performance can be a limiting factor in performing any of these athletic endeavors.¬†Power refers to the rate at which force is produced.
-Stronger athletes produce more force and often do so in much less time.
-Power is associated with several important sport variables such as sprinting speed, jumping, change of direction, and throwing velocity.
-Improving muscular strength through resistance training is a sure fire way to improve power and subsequent sports performance.
+Athletes exert large forces against gravity (i.e., sprinting or gymnastics), against an opponent (e.g., football) or when manipulating an object (e.g., throwing a baseball).
+Strength is a limiting factor in many of these athletic endeavors.
+"Power" refers to how fast force is produced.
+Stronger athletes produce more force and do so in much less time.
+Power is associated with several important sports variables like speed, jumping, and throwing velocity.
+Improving muscular strength through resistance training is a surefire way to improve power and your sports performance.

-There has been a steady decline in fitness and muscular strength in children and youth across the world.
+There has been a steady decline in fitness and strength in children across the world.
 Research shows greater muscular fitness in school-aged youth (4-19 years) is associated with improved body composition (e.g., decreased body fat), and improved risk factor profiles for heart disease and diabetes2.
-There is also strong evidence for a positive association between muscle strength and bone health and self-esteem in children2.
-Therefore, youth physical activity programs which promote muscular strength can have many benefits related to overall health and quality of life.
+There is also strong evidence between muscle strength and bone health and self-esteem in children2.
+Therefore, youth physical activity programs promoting strength have many benefits related to overall health and quality of life in children.

-Sarcopenia refers to the age-related loss of muscle size and strength in older adults.
+Sarcopenia is the age-related loss of muscle size and strength in older adults.
 Loss of muscle mass begins at approximately age 25 and progresses to a loss of 30% or more by the age of 80.
-Loss of muscle mass occurs primarily in type II muscle fibers which are highly responsible for muscle strength and power.
+Loss of muscle occurs primarily in type II muscle fibers which are highly responsible for muscle strength and power.
 Therefore, the rate and magnitude of strength loss usually exceed that of muscle mass by 2-5 times.

-Age-related loss of muscle strength and bone mass (osteopenia) are associated with impaired functional mobility, compromised balance, and increased risk of arthritis, joint replacement surgeries, falls, and fractures.
-All of these factors can substantially diminish the quality of life.
+Age-related loss of muscle strength and bone mass (osteopenia) is associated with impaired functional mobility, compromised balance, and increased risk of arthritis, joint replacement surgeries, falls, and fractures.
+All of these factors substantially diminish your quality of life.
 Nearly 20% of women and 10 % of men over the age of 65 cannot lift a 10-pound weight or kneel down on the floor.
 The age-related loss of strength is also associated with an inability to live independently and premature death3.

 Maintaining muscle strength is a key strategy that leads to healthy aging.
-Sedentary behavior and physical inactivity are key drivers of sarcopenia and can accelerate the loss of muscle mass and strength.
-Maintenance of physical activity and engagement in a regular strength training program can diminish or even prevent these age-related changes.
-Pulling exercises or row variations are great for strengthening the upper body and core musculature.
+Sedentary behavior and physical inactivity are key drivers of sarcopenia and can accelerate your loss of muscle mass and strength.
+Maintenance of physical activity and engagement in a regular strength training program will diminish or even prevent these age-related changes.
+Pulling exercises or row variations are great for strengthening your upper body and core musculature.

 The Importance of Strength for Optimal Health & Longevity

-It is well-known that aerobic fitness is associated with decreased risk for chronic disease and premature death.
-The health benefits of exercise programs which target muscular strength is less known to the general public.
+Aerobic fitness is associated with decreased risk for chronic disease and premature death.
+The health benefits of exercise programs that target muscular strength are less known to the general public.
 A 2017 study published in the American Journal of Epidemiology showed resistance training reduced the risk of all-cause and cancer-related death to a greater degree than aerobic exercise4.
-There is now a growing body of evidence suggesting poor muscular strength is associated with death from all causes in both healthy and diseased populations
+There is now a growing body of evidence suggesting poor muscular strength is associated with death from all causes in both healthy and diseased populations.

 - Smith JJ, Eather N, Morgan PJ, Plotnikoff RC, Faigenbaum AD, Lubans DR. The health benefits of muscular fitness for children and adolescents: A systematic review and meta-analysis.
 Sports Med.
 2014;44:1209-1223. doi:10.1007/s40279-014-0196-4.